Online Updating Huber Robust Regression for Big Data Streams: Numerical Studies

 Besides our Online Updating Huber Regression algorithm(UHR), we choose other 4 comparing algorithms, which are Ordinary Least Regression(OLS), Renewable Least Regression\citep{luoRenewableEstimationIncremental2020a}, Oracle Huber Regression\citep{Huber1964Robust}(OHR), Divide-and-Conquer Huber Regression(DC-HR).
-OLS and RLS are to prove good performance in robustness of our UHR algorithm.
-OHR is to prove from the simulation perspective that Online Updating estimator has the same estimate efficiency with Oracle one.
-DC-HR is a simple combination of na\"ive dc and Huber regression to compare the differences between divide-and-conquer and Online Updating method.
-Moreover, to reduce randomness, we repeat the whole simulation process for 500 times.
+OLS and RLS are to prove good performance of our UHR algorithm in robustness.
+OHR is to investigate whether Online Updating estimator has the same estimate efficiency with Oracle one.
+DC-HR is a simple combination of na\"ive-dc and Huber regression to compare the differences between divide-and-conquer and online updating methods.
+Moreover, to reduce randomness, we repeat the whole simulation process 500 times.

 As for evaluation indexes, we judge the results from estimation and calculation efficiency.
 There are three indexes: $MSE$, $MAE$ and $time$, whose expressions are as Eq.(\ref{mse})$\sim$Eq.(\ref{time}).